 Kohler OnCue.
 At $475 up front, this is the cheapest option in the long run.
 But it’s the only one that requires a hard-wired Ethernet connection to a router or switch in your home.
 And it requires software (shown above) that works only on a Windows PC.
 The good news?
 You can still get text alerts by phone or e-mail.

+Tested models.
 The Kohler 8.5 RES-QS7, $3,200, was our top small stationary generator and the Kohler 14RESAL, $3,700, was our top-rated large stationary generator.
 Both had excellent power delivery and quality.
 Read More